epsilon537/boxlambda/docs/test-build-hello-world.md

 ##### *Ignoring Packet Error, Continuing...*

 When GDB is connected to a Verilator target, you might occasionally get an annoying *'Ignoring packet error, continuing...'* message in the GDB console.
-This happens because GDB interaction with a running Verilator model is slow.
+This happens because GDB's interaction with a running Verilator model is slow.
 You can avoid the message by increasing GDB's `remotetimeout` value.
 The default value is 2 (seconds).
 On my system, increasing the value to 10 does the trick.
 In the GDB console, or your `~/.gdbinit` file, enter the following command:

 ```
 set remotetimeout 10